All Episodes

 Their religion's politics and the quest for the White House.

-And that's it's not just with them.
+And it's not just with them.

-Undergo all this stuff, the media anal, all everything, private life being made public even by the candidates themselves, it's all part of the drill.
+I mean, it's part and parcel of political people undergo all this stuff, the media, anal, all everything, private life being made public, even by the candidates themselves.

 Well, I said it yesterday, folks.